ModusCreateOrg/capsule/README.md

   Options:

     -V, --version                      output the version number
-    init                               Initializes the s3 bucket required to store nested stack templates apply                              Updates the templates into the s3 bucket and runs the nested stack -n, --project-name <project-name>  Push cf templates to the s3 bucket, and creates it if it does not exist -c, --config <config-path>         Load the configuration from the specified path -p, --aws-profile <profile>        The AWS profile to use
+    create                             Initializes the s3 bucket required to store nested stack templates update                             Updates the templates into the s3 bucket and runs the nested stack delete                             Delete the s3 bucket contents
+    -n, --project-name <project-name>  Push cf templates to the s3 bucket, and creates it if it does not exist -c, --config <config-path>         Load the configuration from the specified path -p, --aws-profile <profile>        The AWS profile to use